vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 ### Registering nodes

 A new sub-kind to the `node` resource will be added for registered OpenSSH nodes: `openssh`.
-The absence of a `node` resource sub-kind will imply that a node is a Teleport agent node, making this change backwards compatible.
+The absence of a `node` resource sub-kind (or presence of a `teleport` sub-kind) will imply that a node is a Teleport agent node, making this change backwards compatible.

 #### Registering with `tctl`